Hunintuitive/hunintuitive.github.io/content/en/post/assertion/Index.md

 ![Alt text](/post/assertion/exit.png)

-> “The moment you stop engaging with disrespect is the moment you reclaim your peace.”
+> The moment you stop engaging with disrespect is the moment you reclaim your peace.

 Let these precious insights guide you-not just in times of conflict, but in how you carry your voice, every day.
 For me, this is an important goal to achieve.